jonahmakori/BooksApp-Java/README.md

 - Google Books API

 # To Do
+- [X] Add books to favorite list.
-- Expandable list for categories
+- [ ] Expandable list for categories.
-- Share favorite books
+- [ ] Share favorite books.
-- Scan book's barcode to search for it
+- [ ] Scan book's barcode to search for it.

 # Contact Info